-Berkeley County School District Communications Director Amy Kovach pleaded guilty to one charge of misconduct in office and one count of use of government resources to influence an election.
+CHARLESTON, SC (WCSC) - The Berkeley County School District released a statement concerning the district's communications director Amy Kovach who last week pleaded guilty to one charge of misconduct in office and one count of use of government resources to influence an election.

 The two probation sentences will be served concurrently, meaning she will face only two years probation in total.